 Telephoto Lens (*see note)

-A 70-200mm zoom or 300mm or 400mm prime (full frame equivalent) are ideal lenses for tennis photography.
+Telephoto lenses such as a 70-200mm zoom or 300mm/400mm prime (full frame equivalent) are ideal lenses or tennis photography.
 More entry-level options like a 55-200mm or 70-300mm lens would also suffice.
 Lenses like these will give you enough zoom to get closer to the action on court, as well as help to blur the background and make your subject stand out more.

 Wide Angle to Midrange Lens (Optional)